OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 ## Supported clients

-Logging notes to an external application from an Outlook mobile add-in is supported in Outlook on Android and iOS with a Microsoft 365 subscription.
+Logging notes to an external application from an Outlook mobile add-in is supported in Outlook on Android and on iOS with a Microsoft 365 subscription.

 ## Set up your environment